mathenz/goffy/README.md

    >

-To get the URL of a playlist or a track, just click on the three dots > Share > Copy-Link-to-Playlist or Copy-Song-Link
+> To obtain the url of a playlist, an album or a track, just click on the three dots > Share > Copy-Link-to-Playlist / Copy-Album-Link / Copy-Song-Link

 ### Contributing

 Feel free to open a pull request to:

 * Fix bugs
-* Increase performance
-* Reduce the number of lines of code (only if it does not reduce the performance)
 * Suggest improvements